witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 - Maintenence Reports: Users can report whether a room requires maintenence and Staff can view these in order to resolve them.
 - Notifications: Users except staff can recieve booking notifications whilst staff can recieve maintenence notifications.

-### Implementation of the key features
+### Implementation of the key features Overview

-The specifications for their respective databases and API endpoints are shown below.
+The specifications for their respective databases and API endpoints are shown further below.

 ### Basics of implementing the key features
 - First we will implement the prototype via html, css and tailwind.